Common scams and how to spot them | GiveDirectly

 How do I become a recipient?

 It is not possible to apply to become a recipient.
 Recipients are chosen at random as funds become available.
-If you are chosen to be a recipient it will be through the Fresh EBT app created by Propel, One Fair Wage, or Stand for Children.
+If you are chosen to be a recipient it will be through the Providers app (formerly Fresh EBT) created by Propel, One Fair Wage, or Stand for Children.
 These organizations will ask you for your name, date of birth, phone number, and email.
 They will not ask for your banking or other financial information.

 Will GiveDirectly ask for my payment information?

 GiveDirectly will never directly ask for your banking or other financial information.
 U.S. recipients who are already enrolled will receive their payments from Hyperwallet which is owned by PayPal.
 To receive their payment, recipients may be asked to enter their bank account information on Hyperwallet’s secure portal.
 Recipients should never provide this information over email or the phone.
 If someone other than Hyperwallet is asking for financial information, do not give it to them.

 What if I believe I have been targeted by a scammer?